Mandates in more detail (and how to write them)

 - it cannot make someone accountable for doing something that it is not itself accountable for;

-- it can't add a domain to mandate unless it already controls that domain.
+- it can't add a domain to a mandate unless it already controls that domain.

-Let's say our circle has been giving a mandate to organise a fundraising party.
+Let's say our circle has been given a mandate to organise a fundraising party.